Cardiff and Bremen universities sign partnership

 From 2012, it has received funding as one of the eleven top universities in the German Excellence Initiative.

-Cardiff University has long-established research links with the University of Bremen, including through the School of Earth and Ocean Sciences and the University of Bremen’s Centre for Marine Environmental Sciences (MARUM), and the cross-disciplinary Science Humanities initiative at Cardiff University and the University of Bremen’s Fiction Meets Science group.
+Cardiff University has long-established research links with the University of Bremen, including through the School of Earth and Environmental Sciences and the University of Bremen’s Centre for Marine Environmental Sciences (MARUM), and the cross-disciplinary Science Humanities initiative at Cardiff University and the University of Bremen’s Fiction Meets Science group.

 The Bremen-Cardiff Alliance reflects shared strategic priorities and, whilst open for all areas to develop new collaborations in, will initially focus on complementary research strengths in three specific areas: media and communication sciences; marine and environmental sciences; and literary, social and historical studies.
 Further promising areas to bring into the alliance includes semiconductor physics.